 Graduate Teaching Fellow (GTF)

 Some departments on campus use Graduate Teaching Fellows to teach introductory courses as the Professor of Record.
 A Graduate Teaching Fellow is a student in her or his second (or, for the MFA, third) year of study who has demonstrated clear mastery of her or his discipline, along with excellent presentation, interpersonal and organizational skills.
 As is the case for a GTA, a Graduate Teaching Fellowship is an honor reserved only for our best students.
-To be selected, the student must have successfully completed at least 18 graduate credit hours in the discipline in which she or he is expected to teach, be enrolled full-time (for no less than 9 graduate credit hours per semester), and have successfully undergone pedagogical training with mentoring.
+To be selected, the student must have successfully completed at least 18 graduate credit hours in the discipline in which she or he is expected to teach, be enrolled full-time (for no more nor less than 9 graduate credit hours per semester), and have successfully undergone pedagogical training with mentoring.
 While the GTF will generally have primary responsibility for the course being taught, weekly formal mentoring by a full-time faculty member is required.
 GTFs will only be selected if they clearly have the ability to balance their own academic responsibilities with those of their assignment.
 GTFs will receive on-going feedback from their mentor and must be formally evaluated by their mentor and their students.

 GTFs are required to be on campus for training during the week before classes begin in the Fall.
 Specific programs will notify GTFs of training dates.
 A contract for a GTF runs from the Monday of the week before classes begin till the day grades are due.